 During the course, you will pursue specialisation in areas including production design, art direction, directing, cinematography, prosthetics and production management.
 You will also develop a professional-standard portfolio of film work.

-This involves working independently to manage and deliver your final film project with an accompanying reflective commentary.
-This project will deomonstrate the skills and knowledge devleoped on the course, and will form the basis of your professional portfolio.
-You will also have the option of taking an academic dissertation.
+During the second semester you will be expected to pitch film ideas to a panel of industry experts.
+The best will be selected as the major projects, which will become your focus in the third semester.
+During this time you will work more independently at DMU to manage and deliver your final film project, with an accompanying reflective commentary.
+This project will demonstrate the skills and knowledge developed on the course, and will form the basis of your professional portfolio.
+You also have the option of taking an academic dissertation.

 Information for international students

 Useful information: International Home

 - If English is not your first language an IELTS score of 6.0 or equivalent when you start the course is essential

 - A number of English Language courses are run for international students before courses begin in September

 We are delighted to offer the Vice-Chancellor's Sports Scholarship worth up to £6,000 to full-time UK and EU undergraduate and postgraduate students, starting in September 2016.
 Head to dmu.ac.uk/sports to see eligibility and how you can apply.

 Please visit our website for further information on funding.